 - people involved in the commercial poultry and pig industry

-- anyone visiting parts of the world where flu is circulating, especially if travelling in a group.
+- anyone visiting parts of the world where influenza is circulating, especially if travelling in a group.

-Influenza viruses change every year because the influenza virus has a unique ability to change its surface structure.
-This means that even if you had the flu or an immunisation one year, your body’s immune system might be unable to fight the changed version of the virus that will be circulating the following year.
+The flu viruses change every year because the influenza virus has a unique ability to change its surface structure.
+This means that even if you had influenza or an immunisation one year, your body’s immune system might be unable to fight the changed version of the virus that will be circulating the following year.

 Each year, a new vaccine is developed (usually called the seasonal vaccine) and is available for those who wish to be immunised.
-The seasonal influenza vaccine includes protection against four strains of influenza.
+The seasonal flu vaccine includes protection against four strains of influenza.

-The influenza vaccine cannot give you the flu because it does not contain live virus.
-Some people may still contract the flu because the vaccine may not always protect against all strains of the influenza virus circulating in the community.
+The flu vaccine cannot give you influenza because it does not contain live virus.
+Some people may still contract the flu because the vaccine may not always protect against all strains of the flu virus circulating in the community.

 - people who have medical conditions that put them at risk of serious complications of influenza

-- all Aboriginal and Torres Strait Islander people aged from six months and over
+- Aboriginal and Torres Strait Islander people from 6 months and over

 - pregnant women – at any stage of pregnancy